The Manhattan curve, ergodic theory of topological flows and rigidity: Introduction

 \subsection{Historical backgrounds}

 Burger introduced the Manhattan curve associated to a finitely generated, non-elementary group $\Gamma$ which acts on a rank one symmetric space $X$ properly discontinuously, convex cocompactly and without fixed points \cite{BurgerManhattan}.
 For each convex cocompact realization of $\Gamma$ into the isometry group of $X$ there is a natural length function defined on the conjugacy classes of $\Gamma$: one can assign to each conjugacy class in $\Gamma$ the geometric length of the corresponding closed geodesic in the quotient.
 Burger's Manhattan curve is defined using two of these length functions.
 He showed that the curve is continuously differentiable and it is a straight line if and only if the isomorphism of lattices associated to the two corresponding realizations extends to an isomorphism of the ambient Lie groups \cite[Theorem 1]{BurgerManhattan}.
 An important special case includes two isomorphic copies of torsion-free cocompact Fuchsian groups acting on the hyperbolic plane.
 In this case, Sharp has shown that the associated Manhattan curve is real analytic by employing thermodynamic formalism for geodesic flows \cite{SharpManhattan}.
 Recently, Kao has shown that the Manhattan curve is real analytic for a class of non-compact hyperbolic surfaces \cite{Kao}.
+A similar rigidity problem related to the Manhattan curve is discussed for cusped Hitchin representations in \cite{BrayCanaryKaoMartone}.